trung-hn/video-game-encyclopedia/README.md

     - Step 3 takes ~5 minutes
 - When 1 thread fails to get data, it will skip to next game/page **without** any notification.
 To make sure you get all games on the database.
 You can run Step 1 and Step 2 multiple times.
 Downloaded files will be **skipped**.

+#### Limitations:
+- To reduce the file size of downloaded files and the final CSV dataset, **not all** JSON information are downloaded.
+If you need more customization, you will need to change how the JSON data is handled in Step 2
+- Although Multhreading was applied, the whole process can take up to ~3 hours to finish because of the large amount of data.

 ___
 ### Context